22-24 Veterans Commit Suicide Everyday

 After returning home and spending the next year recovering from the loss of his closest Marine brother, Guff decided he had to do something to help end this epidemic and make positive changes.
 Not only within himself, but within the veteran community.
 He began a mission to end veteran suicide, which led to the creation of 22 Until Valhalla in November 2014.

-22 Until Valhalla now has 7 board members, legal council, a grant writer, full 501(c)(3) tax exempt status, partnerships with other non profit groups, two children nominated with college scholarships, national speaking events, and a merchandise line.
+22 Until Valhalla now has 5 board members, legal council, a grant writer, full 501(c)(3) tax exempt status, partnerships with other non profit groups, seven children with college scholarships, national speaking events, and a merchandise line.

 What We're Doing about it